 The math can get a little complicated here if you overthink it, so we’ll start with that part before breaking it down.

-As long as your cat can process taurine correctly and isn’t taurine deficient, all they need is 10 mg per kg of bodyweight of taurine per day to get enough.
-While you can run a bunch of complex math problems to see if your cat is getting enough, as long as they’re eating a food that has 0.05% taurine, they’re good to go.
+As long as your cat can process taurine correctly and isn’t taurine deficient, all they need is 10 mg per kg of body weight of taurine per day to get enough.
+While you can run many complex math problems to see if your cat is getting enough, as long as they’re eating food with 0.05% taurine, they’re good to go.

-But if your cat has trouble processing taurine, you’ll want to raise that number a bit.
+If your cat has trouble processing taurine, you’ll want to raise that number.
 Since your cat can’t overdose on taurine and it has plenty of heart-healthy benefits, there’s no reason not to give your feline friend extra taurine at each meal.

 How Much Protein Does Your Cat Need?

-While taurine is essential to your cat’s health and the focus of this article, protein is the most crucial ingredient in cat food.
-While certain recommendations push for at least 25% of protein in a cat food, that’s a bare minimum.
+While taurine is essential to your cat’s health and is the focus of this article, protein is the most crucial ingredient in cat food.
+While recommendations push for at least 25% of protein in cat food, that’s a bare minimum.

-Most vets will recommend that you pick a food that has between 35% and 40% protein, although a bit less than this amount is perfectly fine too.
-While you can overdo the protein if you make food for your cat at home, you’re not going to find a commercial cat food that does it, for two reasons.
+Most vets will recommend picking a food with between 35% and 40% protein, but a bit less than this amount is perfectly fine, too.
+While you can overdo the protein if you make food for your cat at home, you won’t find a commercial cat food that does it for two reasons.

 First, it’s not good for your cat.
 Second, protein is the most expensive part of cat food.
-The last thing that a cat food company wants to do is spend money making a food that’s bad for your cat!
+The last thing a cat food company wants to do is spend money adding too much protein for your cat!

 Picking a Protein Source

-Staying consistent enables your cat’s digestive tract to get used to a specific food and makes it easier for them to process, even if they don’t have a sensitive stomach.
+Staying consistent enables your cat’s digestive tract to get used to a specific food and makes it easier to process, even if they don’t have a sensitive stomach.

 But if your cat does have a sensitive stomach, you might need to stick with a more novel protein source.
-Venison, salmon, and other fish are often great choices, but it all comes down to what your cat has an allergy to.
+Venison, salmon, and other fish are excellent choices, but it all comes down to what your cat has an allergy to.

-Keep in mind that it’s perfectly normal for a cat to get a little sick after switching foods, especially if they have a sensitive stomach.
-Therefore, always give your cat time to adjust to the new food before deciding if that’s the right choice for them.
+Remember that it’s perfectly normal for a cat to get sick after switching foods, especially if they have a sensitive stomach.
+Therefore, always give your cat time to adjust to the new food before deciding if that’s the right choice.

 How Much Should You Feed Your Cat?

-It all comes down to how many calories are in the specific cat food that you’re feeding your cat.
+It all comes down to how many calories are in the cat food you’re feeding your cat.
 That’s why you should always follow the directions on the cat food that you use.

-A good rule of thumb for most cat foods is that you should feed them ¼ cup for every 5 pounds of cat.
+A good rule of thumb for most cat foods is to feed them ¼ cup for every 5 pounds of cat.
 So, if you have a 15-pound cat, you should feed them about 3/4 cup of cat food.

-If you’re still unsure of what cat food is best for your cat after reading these reviews, why not go with American Journey?
-It’s our top choice for a reason, it’s a high-quality food that has everything that your cat needs to thrive, and it’s available for a great price.
-If you’re on a tighter budget, Purina ONE Tender Selects Blend is a phenomenal choice and has a price that you can’t beat.
+If you’re still unsure of which cat food is best for your cat after reading these reviews, why not go with Smalls?
+It’s our top choice for a reason: it’s a high-quality food that has everything that your cat needs to thrive, and it’s delivered right to your door and for a reasonable price.
+If you’re on a tighter budget, Purina ONE Tender Selects Blend is a phenomenal choice with a price you can’t beat.

 Whatever you do, stick with one of these quality products.
-While you can find something cheaper at a budget store like Wal-Mart, these simply don’t give your cat what they need to stay healthy.
+While you can find something cheaper at a budget store, those formulas don’t give your cat what they need to stay healthy.